VideUMUpload a video

 Sharing a presentation

 Navigate the folders or use the search feature to locate your presentation.
-Click on the presentation to view its Summary page.
+Click on the presentation title to view its Summary page.

 You can choose your preferred email application by clicking Use Preferred Client and the email application on your computer will launch with the presentation details and links.

 How to share a Mediasite video in Canvas

 Once a video is uploaded to and published in Mediasite, you can connect it to your Canvas course and share it with your students.

 A connection has been made for you to be able to use Mediasite Videos in Canvas.
 Below you can read how to share a Mediasite video in your Canvas course environment.